A Gallon of Scallops

 Our members in buying pins and us in selling those pins and, you know, having them designed and et cetera, et cetera, et cetera, raised very close to $100,000

+for Give Directly, who do exactly the thing that we were just talking about.
 Give Directly essentially chooses people who qualify for public assistance at random and gives them direct cash grants,

 which is the lowest overhead, most effective way to alleviate poverty in most instances.
+And

-They have a COVID-19 relief program that we raised almost 100 grand for.
+they have a COVID-19 relief program that we raised almost 100 grand for.

-And I'm really proud of MaxFund's community for making happen because that's a lot of people's lives changed by something as stupid as pins.
+And I'm really proud of MaxFund's community for making that happen because that's a lot of people's lives changed by something as stupid as pins.

+So thanks, everybody.
 Yeah, thank you very much, listeners.

 Joel Mann, is there an organization,

-There's the Emmaus Center, that's in Ellsworth, and then there's Home right up here across the street.
+a food relief organization here in Maine that...
+There's the Emaus Center, that's in Ellsworth, and then there's Home right up here across the street.

 Yeah.

-What's the first one again, Colin?
+So what's the first one again, Colin?
+The Emma Center.
+Emaeus?
+Emmaus.

 Emmaus.
+Emmaus.

-Oh, E-M-M-A.
+Oh, E-M-M-A. Yeah.

+Yeah.
 We'll put it in the show notes.

 Okay.

+All these organizations will be in the show notes, Barbara, Barbara.
 If you and your husband want to make yourself a vodka tonic and

+then kind of, you know, maybe have a second one.
 And then all of a sudden you're typing in an extra couple of figures in that donation form, you know what I mean?

 And then you'll feel, and then you'll cheers to yourselves for being a terrific involved citizen.